marames25/marames25/README.md

 </div>

-I'm a Computer Science student at Cairo University with a strong interest in **Backend Development, Software Testing, and Artificial Intelligence**.
+I'm a Computer Science student at **Cairo University** with a strong interest in **Backend Development, Software Testing, and Artificial Intelligence**.

-I enjoy building applications, working with APIs and backend technologies, and making software more reliable through testing and automation.
+I enjoy building applications, working with APIs and backend technologies, and improving software reliability through testing and automation.

 I'm also exploring **Generative AI, LLMs, RAG, and AI Agents** through hands-on projects.

 Currently, I'm focusing on strengthening my backend development skills while continuing to grow in software testing and AI.